armonkahil/Constructor-Word-Guess/README.md

 ## Demo Pics

-### As for most of my projects, early versions look very promising
+### As for most of my projects, early versions looked very promising
 ![Early versions of the app were very promising](assets/images/tron1.gif)

 ### But eventually proved to be problematic